Posting Detail Information

 Upload each of the items below individually as a Word Document (.doc), PDF (.pdf), or Rich Text Format (.rtf).
 Please note that incomplete applications cannot be considered.
 Please remove social security numbers and birth dates from application materials.
 A complete application consists of:

 - References - please include within your application contact information for 3 professional references including at least one supervisor.
-References will not be contacted without prior notification of candidates.
+References will not be contacted without prior notification to candidates.

 Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity/expression, or pregnancy in its employment, programs, services and activities, and admissions, and, in certain circumstances, marriage to a co-worker.
 The University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 Colorado State University is an equal opportunity and equal access institution and affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
 TheOffice of Equal Opportunity (https://oeo.colostate.edu/) is located in 101 Student Services.